damianStrojek/Measuring-Performance-in-Computer-Cluster/README.md

 ## Aim

-The aim of the project is to create an application in C++ that will allow you to run a given application (parallel) on a computing cluster and save the values of selected metrics over time.
+The aim of the project is to create an application in C++ that will allow you to run a given parallel application on a computing cluster and save the values of selected system metrics over time.

 ## Design Assumptions